What vaccinations do my children need?

 Influenza Vaccination

 For influenza, young children are recommended to receive two doses in their first season of vaccination.
 However, a single dose can provide modest protection, which wanes after five months.
-Therefore, it is crucial to follow up with a second dose to ensure continued protection.
+Therefore, it is crucial to follow up with a second dose to ensure continued protection2.

 Tick-Borne Encephalitis (TBE) Vaccination

 In high-endemicity areas in Europe, TBE vaccination is recommended for children as young as 1-3 years old.
-Although TBE is generally milder in children than in adults, it can still result in long-term cognitive impairments, making vaccination important.
+Although TBE is generally milder in children than in adults, it can still result in long-term cognitive impairments, making vaccination important3.

 Factors Influencing Vaccination Uptake